ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-interview-mode.md

 ---

 Ecamm Live's Interview feature provides the ability to add remote video guests to your broadcast.
 Guests join via their web browser on a Mac, Windows PC, iOS device, or Android device.
-Up to ten remote guests can join a broadcast on an Apple Silicon (M1 or M2) mac.
+Up to ten remote guests can join a broadcast on an Apple Silicon (M-series) mac.
 Intel-based Macs are limited to four remote guests.

 ## Host System Requirements

-- To host using Interview, we recommend an iMac, Mac Mini or MacBook Pro manufactured in 2015 or newer, and at least a 10 Mbps internet connection.
+- To host using Interview, we recommend an iMac, Mac Mini, Mac Studio, or MacBook Pro manufactured in 2015 or newer, and at least a 10 Mbps internet connection.

 - Intel-based Macs are limited to four remote guests.